xyliatgithub/IntroInfoSec-2025/Lab4_New/readme.md

 ### Google Colab
 For this lab, you will need to use google colab.
 First, open the link below: https://colab.research.google.com/notebooks/
-Click upload and then choose the notebook file you downloaded from the blackboard.
+Click upload and then choose the notebook file you downloaded from the Canvas.
 Then you will be able to work on the lab manual.

 ## Adversarial Attacks Against Machine Learning Based Spam Filters (50 points)